mamedev/mame/src/osd/sdl/README_SDL20.txt

 ===========

 * SDL1.3/X11: Some compound keys, e.g. "'" are not supported by SDL driver
-* SDL1.3: sdlvideofps does not take -numscreens>1 into account.
+* SDL2.0: sdlvideofps does not take -numscreens>1 into account.
 * SDL1.3/WIN32: crashes with -rd d3d
 * SDL1.3/WIN32: resizing does not work

-Build SDL 1.3 from SVN
+Build SDL 2.0 from HG
 ======================

-Pull 1.3 from svn.
+Pull 2.0 from hg.
 Than

 sh autogen.sh
 ./configure --prefix=/usr/local/sdl13/ --disable-video-svga --enable-video-directfb --enable-fusionsound